 Later, after a year of saying that she was ready to terminate the analysis, one day he agreed with her.
-She was astonished and immediately did not want to terminate.
-Six months later, she did terminate the analysis, and spent those last 6 months grieving about the loss of the analysis.
+She was astonished and immediately didn't want to terminate.
+Six months later she did terminate and spent those last six months grieving about the loss of the analysis.
 The analysis had helped her become more open and comfortable with herself personally and sexually.
-Dr. Warren thought of her analyst fondly and found herself remembering some of the things he said.
-Even now, she said, it was hard for her to say that she loved him, and she began to cry.
-She mentioned that she had given him her check in the next to last session, so giving him a check would not be the last thing she did with him.
+Dr. Warren thinks of her analyst fondly and finds herself remembering some of the things he said.
+Even now, she said, it's hard for her to say that she loved him and she began to cry.
+She mentioned that she had given him her check in the next to last session so giving him a check wouldn't be the last thing she did with him.

 She thought some of this work was accomplished after the analysis ended.
-Several years after termination, she returned to him for once-a-week treatment for 6 months; when her father died, she used that as an excuse not to pursue further treatment.
-Although she wanted to go back and have someone analyze her again, she did not think she could afford it.
+Several years after termination she returned to him for once/week treatment for six months; when her father died she used that as an excuse not to pursue further treatment.
+While she wants to go back and have someone analyze her again, she doesn't think she can afford it.